SarraMN/BooksAngularProject/README.md

 # BooksFinalFront

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 18.0.3.
+This project is simple UI was generated with [Angular CLI](https://github.com/angular/angular-cli) version 18.0.3.
+## Features

+- Add new book
+- Delete a book with confirmer modal
+- Update book
+- List the books in a table
+- toaster displayed when adding, and updating a book
 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.